skip to main content

 • Ensure students receive required ESOL and special education services, Section 504 accommodations, and other necessary supports to address diverse learning needs.

-• Prioritize self-care practices/strategies and personal well-being.
-Resources are available to support you.
+• Prioritize self-care practices/strategies and personal well-being (resources are available to support staff).

-• Acknowledge and seek to correct personal biases and assumptions about students’ backgrounds.
+• Acknowledge, reflect on and be aware of the influence of personal biases and assumptions about students’ backgrounds.

 • Acknowledge positive and appropriate student conduct, while striving to recognize and eliminate disproportionality in discipline.
 Administer discipline fairly, consistently, and equitably, as required.